 What would happen, how would law work if this texting accident happened in Michigan?

 A woman was texting and driving when she hit a pole that went through her car, piercing her thigh and buttocks and just inches away from a fatal injury.
-Firefighters had to saw off the front and back end of the pole to get Christina Jahnz out, according to a story I just read a few minutes ago in The Detroit Free Press.
+Firefighters had to saw off the front and back end of the pole to get Christina Jahnz out, according to a story I just read a few minutes ago.

 Thankfully, Jahnz survived and is expected to be able to walk after four days in the hospital and more than 40 stitches.
 The story is all over the news, and the butt (sorry, couldn’t help myself) of many jokes.